ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 The Transparency Log's query response always contains sufficient information to allow users to predict the outcome of each lookup (inclusion or non-inclusion of a particular version) in the binary ladder.

+Example code for computing the versions of a label that go in a binary ladder is provided in {{appendix-binary-ladder}}.

 # Fixed-Version Searches